 What is Transfer Price?

 Transfer price, which is also known as transfer cost, refers to the amount that is set for the transfer of goods and services from one branch of a company to another.
 It is the price of trade activities or goods and services transferred between different departments of a company.
-This pricing method feature in intra-transactions, that is business deals done internally in an organization.
-This term explains the intra group transfer prices that occur between individuals groups in a multinational firm.
-These divisions or individual groups are seen as separate entities.

 Back to: ACCOUNTING, TAX, & REPORTING